-- All entrants in WMRRA events must hold a current competition license from a recognized motorcycle road racing organization.
-A WMRRA competition license may be obtained in advance or when entering an event by application through the registrar. - Washington state residents are encouraged to purchase a WMRRA season license. - 3.
+- 1. All entrants in WMRRA events must hold a current competition license from a recognized motorcycle road racing organization.
+A WMRRA competition license may be obtained in advance or when entering an event by application through the registrar. - 2.
+Washington state residents are encouraged to purchase a WMRRA season license. - 3.
 All entrants with a valid race license must purchase a WMRRA single event or season license, with the exception of current license holders from OMRRA or WMRC.
 Any rider who wishes to reserve a WMRRA race number, must purchase a WMRRA season license.
 The validity of ANY race license will be determined at the discretion of the Race Director or Referee.
 License and event fees will be determined by the Executive Board prior to the first round of the season. - 4.
 Types of WMRRA competition licenses: - a.
 Novice: Issued to novice riders after completion of the WMRRA New Racer School (NRS), which consists of a classroom session AND an ontrack segment through a WMRRA-approved track day organization.
 Novice license allows entry to Novice, 125GP, Ultra LW Sportsman, 250 Ninja, 650 SS Twins, or Vintage classes only. - b.
-Graduated Novice: issued to novice riders after completing graduation requirements (See section B-14). - c.
-Expert: issued to experienced racers and graduated novices who have completed 3 race weekends as an expert. - d.
+Expert: issued to experienced racers and novices who have successfully completed the requirements outlined in B-14. - c.
 Single-event race licenses are available to experienced racers who do not currently have a license.
-License shall be valid only for the weekend purchased (Friday thru Sunday). - Fees for 2012: - a.
+License shall be valid only for the weekend purchased (Friday thru Sunday). - 5.
+Fees for 2013: - a.
 Season license and membership (Includes WMRRA competition event gate fees for the license holder) \$175.00 - b.
 Annual WMRRA membership \$30.00.
 Volunteers (racers are exempt) that work three consecutive race weekends will have their fees waived. - c.
 Single-event license \$30.00 - d.
-Registration processing fee \$50.00
+Registration processing fee \$50.00 - e.

-- e.
 Post registration fee \$30.00

 - f.
 Non-member processing fee \$5.00

 - g.
 Mid-season race number changes \$50.00

 - h.
 New Racer School classroom session \$50

 - i.
 Season gate pass \$120.00

 - j.
 Gate Fee \$10.00 per day

 - 6. For a rider to retain his previous year's competition number for the new year, his application must be received by February 15th.
-Additionally, you must start at least one race or volunteer at least two race events within a two year window.
+Additionally, you must finish at least one race or volunteer at least two race events within a two year window.
 Applications will be date stamped on the day they are received.
 This date stamp will govern the application in relation to the deadline, and the order of preference for numbers.

 - 7. Competition number allocation:

 - a.
 1 thru 5: Reserved for previous year's top five season points winners.
 These riders' regular numbers will be reserved for one year, provided their license application is received by Feb.
 15.

 - b.
 6 thru 699: Available for all expert riders.

-- 700 thru 799: Non-WMRRA novice riders.
+- c.
+700 thru 799: Non-WMRRA novice riders.

 - d.
-800 thru 899: Graduated and returning novice riders.
+800 thru 899: Returning novice riders.

 - e.
 900 thru 999: First-year WMRRA novice riders.